-Clear SIOS to "0" to enable the transmit mode.
+The transmit/receive operation is ended by clearing SIOS to "0" or setting SIO1NH to "1" in interrupt service program.
 When SIOS is cleared, the current data are transferred to the data buffer register in 8-bit blocks.
 The transmit mode ends when the transfer is completed.
 SIOF is cleared to "0" when receiving is ended and thus can be sensed by program to confirm that receiving has ended.